 Cathy is a passionate advocate for, and well-respected pioneer in, school counselling.
 She has set up, developed and implemented schools counselling across all educational sectors throughout Northern Ireland.
 She has promoted inter-disciplinary partnerships between counsellors and schools, creating a regional pilot scheme which became the model for a Department of Education funded service.

 She has also worked as advisor in pupil emotional health and wellbeing for the Southern Education and Library Board and was seconded to the Department of Education as regional coordinator for the Independent Counselling Service for Schools (ICSS).

 Cathy has a master’s degree in counselling children and young people.
 Her research interests include models of working with primary school children and the efficacy of school counselling in supporting emotional health and well-being.
 She is also a trained social worker and has experience across a variety of statutory and voluntary services for children.

 Wendy is a qualified and experienced adult counsellor, child and adolescent counsellor, supervisor and trainer.
 She has worked in charitable and social care settings, as well as private practice.
 Alongside establishing and running a school counselling service, part of her focus has been within the care system, working systemically to support professionals around the child.
 Here she offered training and consultation to social workers and foster carers, enabling the child's behaviours to be understood and facilitating attachment.
-Wendy has been a member of the BACP CYP executive since 2010 and Deputy Chair since 2012.
+Wendy has been a member of the BACP CYPF executive since 2010 and was Deputy Chair from 2012 to 2018.
 Wendy is based in Scotland with her husband, children and step children.